ninenines/cowboy/README.md

 Cowboy
 ======

-Cowboy is a small, fast and modular HTTP server written in Erlang.
+Cowboy is a small, fast and modern HTTP server for Erlang/OTP.

 Goals
 -----